// About

 Why I built this:

-• There’s plenty of theoretical crypto education (too abstract)
+• Plenty of theoretical crypto education exists (too abstract)

-• There’s plenty of “how to use Signal” tutorials (too basic)
+• Plenty of “how to use Signal” tutorials exist (too basic)

 My promise: No BS.
 No hype.
 Just practical skills that work in the real world.